 If you’re searching for an emergency dentist in Cary who can quickly treat your injury and offer personalized care, Dr. Singh and the team at Cary Dental Rejuvenation are here to help.
 We know it can take time to find the right individual who can address various types of dental accidents, and we also understand you probably have many questions about how we can help you.
 To provide as many answers as possible, we’ve compiled a list of frequently asked questions pertaining to dental emergencies.
 After reviewing the following information, please feel free to contact us with any additional inquires you might have.

-There are only a few scenarios that warrant a visit to the ER instead of your dentist’s office.
+There are only a few scenarios that warrant a visit to the ER instead of our practice for a dental emergency.
 These include:

 - Facial trauma (i.e. broken or fractured jawbone)

 - Increased swelling of the neck, face, or jaw that can hinder your ability to breathe and/or swallow